Healthy You - Every Day

 • Nausea

-Your provider and a dietitian can help you figure out what’s likely causing your GI symptoms, so you may find relief.
+Your clinician and a dietitian can help you figure out what’s likely causing your GI symptoms, so you may find relief.
 This includes ruling out or diagnosing conditions such as food allergies or irritable bowel syndrome.

-As part of the process, your provider may ask you to follow a three-phase, low-FODMAP diet.
+As part of the process, your clinician or dietitian may ask you to follow a three-phase, low-FODMAP diet.
 The first step is to remove foods high in FODMAPs from your menu.
 Next, you slowly start adding foods back into your snacks and meals to see how your body responds.
 Lastly, they’ll help you use this information to adjust your eating habits long term – and keep as many healthy foods in your repertoire as possible.

-Don’t have a health care provider?
+Don’t have a primary care clinician?

 Stethoscope